 When Raleigh Radon returns to the property to retrieve the radon detector, we'll immediately know the test results.

 A complete radon test report will be emailed to the client and/or the real estate agent the same day.
 The report will include all 48 hourly measurements in addition to the average radon level.
 If the radon levels are elevated, we'll provide information about radon mitigation.
+If you have questions about your radon test report, please visit our Report FAQ page.

 6. Pay for your test.